 - Class: C

 - Entered by: Cercle de la base de defense de Brest

 - Number of permanent crew: 4

 Mr Labouret then officially donated Hosanna to the Ecole Navale, the French naval academy on October 1st 2010.
 Since then Hosanna has been sailing for the benefit of the Ecole Navale students as well as young sailors with different backgrounds.
-In July and August 2012, she took part in the Tall Ships Races for the first time (departing from Saint-Malo, calling in Lisbon, Cadiz, The Corogne and back to Brest).
+In July and August 2012, she took part to the Tall Ships Race for the first time (departing from Saint-Malo, call in Lisbon, Cadiz, A Coruna and back to Brest).

 Hosanna took part in The Tall Ships Race in 2014 (between Harlingen, Fredrikstad, Bergen and Esbjerg), and in 2015 (between Kristiansand and Aalborg) and in 2016.